 PhD students should gradually build their ‘teaching portfolio’.
 In principle, any combination of the above is fine as long as your portfolio includes some actual classroom teaching (i.e. it should not consist of thesis supervision only).

 Once work corresponding to 6 ECTS has been completed, send a brief description of your teaching activities (including names and dates of courses taught or assisted, theses successfully supervised, etc) to the maili.vilson [ät] ut.ee (programme coordinator).

 Additional doctoral-level courses of the candidate's own choosing (including courses offered by other Universities), or language courses are also applicable.
 Any third Political Science Classics course is also an option, as is any additional interdisciplinary social sciences courses.

-In accordance with the University of Tartu's ‘Statutes of Research Degrees’ (English; Estonian), a PhD candidate must have a minimum number of publications before he/she may defend the doctoral dissertation.
+In accordance with the University of Tartu's ‘Procedure for Awarding Doctorates’ (English; Estonian), a PhD candidate must have a minimum number of publications before he/she may defend the doctoral dissertation.
 These publications can be:

 b) articles in journals which belong to the category ‘A’ or ‘B’ of ERIH;